M4SS-Code/massping/README.md

 * `strong`: implements strong checking for the RTT.
-Disabling this feature makes the pinger a little bit faster, but opens you up to some servers, like those running [pong][ping], to taking the ping times.
+Disabling this feature makes the pinger a little bit faster, but opens you up to some servers, like those running [pong][ping], to faking the ping times.
 * `stream`: implements `Stream` for `MeasureManyStream`.

 ## MSRV version policy